 For Cyber Essentials Plus, we’re going to use the Path Rules which tell Windows what file paths to block, expand Software Restriction Policies and then right-click on Additional Rules and select ‘New Path Rule…’ This will open up the ‘New Path Rule screen.

 At this stage, we’re going to add in multiple paths to ensure that any executable files are executed and are instead blocked by Windows.

-Note: If you want to run the application, you will have to copy/past the file to another location which isn’t blocked like the Desktop.
+Note: If you want to run the application, you will have to copy/paste the file to another location that isn’t blocked like the Desktop.

 For each path location list above perform the following actions, fill in the path with the path location, and make sure the security level is set to Disallowed and click on OK

 Once you have completed the above action for each file path, reboot your computer.

 Once the computer has booted up again, go into your downloads area and try and execute a file and see if you get blocked.

 Download the AskAdmin application from Sordum’s website and then open up the Zip file and extract all the files to a location that you want them.
 Once extracted go to that folder and run AskAdmin, you’ll be prompted with the main application window.